Jim Callahan (American football, born 1920): College career

-Pro career
+Professional career

 He was selected by the Brooklyn Tigers in the second round (13th overall pick) of the 1944 NFL draft, but had to miss two seasons in the NFL due to his military service.

 By the time he returned, the Tigers had ceased to exist as an NFL franchise and he was signed by the Detroit Lions.
 A foot injury limited his playing time during the 1946 season, and he only played in 9 games for the Lions.
 He returned to the Lions in 1947, but was injured in training camp, went on the injured reserve list, was released and then returned to Tech to get his degree.

 Later life

 After finishing his football career and graduating, he worked as a sales manager of a Lubbock car dealership and then at the University of New Mexico in Albuquerque.

 After a round of golf in El Paso in March 1978, he suffered a fatal heart attack and died at 57 years old.

 In 1999, Odessa American newspaper named him the 20th Century's best high school football player from the Permian Basin.